juanjaragavi/juan-jaramillo-ai-consulting-services/src/content/features/index.md

       - Open transaction with more than currencies
       - Customer Service with 79 languages
     buttons:
-      - label: Download The Theme
+      - label: Schedule a Free Consultation
         link: "https://themefisher.com/astro-themes/pinwheel-astro"
         enable: true
       - label: Learn More